Skip to content

 Admission and opening hours

 Prices are in euro since Bulgaria joined the eurozone on 1 January 2026 (fixed 1.95583 leva = 1 euro); through 2026 you will see both currencies.
-A ~30% vignette rise is proposed from 1 August 2026 (draft, in consultation at the time of writing) - the rates above are what you pay today; confirm the current vignette rate on the official portal bgtoll.bg and the fuel price at the pump.
+A ~30% vignette rise took effect on 1 August 2026 and is reflected above.bg and the fuel price at the pump.

 Details checked: July 5, 2026